crystal-pool/WikibaseClientLite/README.md

 # WikibaseClientLite

-This WIP repostiroy contains WikibaseClientLite, an attempt to simulate (a subset of) [Wikibase Client Lua API](https://www.mediawiki.org/wiki/Extension:Wikibase_Client/Lua) on MediaWiki sites without Wikibase extensions.
+This WIP repostiroy contains WikibaseClientLite, an attempt to simulate (a subset of) [Wikibase Client Lua API](https://www.mediawiki.org/wiki/Extension:Wikibase_Client/Lua) on MediaWiki sites without Wikibase extensions based on a Wikibase items dump.
 Especially the target MedaiWiki site may retrieve the item information from a LUA-table-based snapshot without direct depenency to Wikibase repository database or Wikibase client extension.

 ## WikibaseClientLite.ModuleExporter